Ajaynirm/personalSite1/README.md

-# personalSite1
+# personalSite1  old one

 # Deployed on Vercel
-# build using html,css,js
+build using html,css,js